-The Films for the schools program aims to encourage the interest of children and young people in cinema, as well as to train the public of the future by valuing our cinematographic heritage through activities aimed at all educational levels: morning film sessions and introductory sessions to film language accompanied by teaching materials, workshops, visits, thematic itineraries and resources for teachers.
-The sessions are facilitated by entities specializing in film and audiovisual culture, such as us.
+Films for schools program aims to encourage the interest of children and young people in cinema, as well as to train the public of the future by valuing our cinematographic heritage through activities aimed at all educational levels: morning film sessions and introductory sessions to film language accompanied by teaching materials, workshops, visits, thematic itineraries and resources for teachers.
+The sessions are facilitated by entities specialized in film and audiovisual culture, like us.

 Filmoteca de Catalunya

-Cinematographic images have the ability to stimulate the sensitive experience of younger and younger viewers.
-Knowing some aesthetic, expressive and technical aspects that make them up can help them value the meaning and diversity of visual culture.
+Cinematographic images have the ability to stimulate the sensitive experience of little and younger viewers.
+Knowing some aesthetic, expressive and technical aspects that shape them can help them value visual culture meaning and diversity.

-In our sessions we investigate the artistic value of cinema and its pedagogical possibilities in the educational context and provide a space for interpretation, for the critical commentary on the images and films we see.
+In our sessions we investigate the artistic value of cinema and its pedagogical possibilities in the educational context and provide a space for interpretation, critical commentary on images and films.
 In total we offer 6 film programs aimed at primary, secondary, high school, vocational training and special education.
-Programs include the screening of a film and/or short films and more specific educational actions such as creative activities or spaces for interaction with students.
+Each program includes the screening of a film and/or short films and more specific educational actions such as creative activities or spaces for interaction with the students.

 All sessions include teaching materials and suggested classroom activities.

 Classics to take flight (Initial Cycle – Middle Cycle)

 We discover the art of film with first and second graders.
 The session combines the presentation and screening of short films of great cultural and artistic value with a dynamic of participatory creation that helps children to learn the basics of cinematic language.

 Piper.
 Alan Barillaro, USA, 2016.
 6’.